cybertec-postgresql/pg_show_plans/README.md

  - *pg_show_plans.plan_format* : It controls the output format of query plans.
 It can be selected either `text` or `json`.
 Default is `text`.
  - *pg_show_plans.max_plan_length* : It sets the maximum length of query plans.
 Default is `8192` [byte].
 Note that this parameter must be set to an integer.
  - *pg_show_plans.enable* : It controls whether this feature is enabled or not in each user.
 Default is 'true'.
 See also the Workaround section shown below.
+ - *pg_show_plans.enable_txid* : It controls whether txid is used as a hash key.
+Default is 'false'.
+If true, the pg_show_plan function can efficiently process the GC, however, it has the side effect of consuming txid whenever execute a query, even if it doesn't really need it like SELECT 1.
+This was introduced to be used when trying to reproduce past behavior.
+Therefore, it is not recommended to set this true.

 ## Workaround
 The pg_create_logical_replication_slot() function, which is used to create a logical replication slot, returns error in default setting because the CreateInitDecodingContext() function invoked by this function and the GetTopTransactionId() function invoked by this module make a conflict.